szxivk/odin-project-webdev-2024/cs50x_2024/week_1/week1_thoughts.md

 ## In-Scope Variables
 - the context in which the variables exists.
+- it is a characteristics of a variable that defines from which functions that variable may be accesses.
+  - local variables: can only be accessed within the functions in which they are created.
+  - global variables: can be accesses by any function in the program.
+- Most variables in C are **passed by values** in function calls, which is a method for passing arguments to functions that copies the value of the argument into the function's local parameter variables.
+  - The original variable passed to the function cannot be modified by the function.
+  - The changes made to the parameter are only within the scope of the called function.
+  - The changes do not affect the value of the argument in the calling function.

 ## Conditionals
 - `if`, `else if`, and `switch` statements.